-Homeowners will need a separate tank for propane-powered heaters, while with natural gas, it’s simpler to run a line from the source to your heater.
+Homeowners will need a separate tank for propane-powered water heaters, while with natural gas, it’s simpler to run a line from the source to your swimming pool heater.
 Propane is typically more expensive than natural gas.

-Heat pumps do, however, draw heat from the air to heat your pool.
+Heat pumps do, however, draw heat from the air to heat your pool water.
 This makes them less efficient if the temperature drops too low; fortunately, this is a relatively rare issue in Florida, but still something to consider.

 Some heat pump models can also cool your pool water.
 This benefit is important for Florida pool owners, as it makes summer swimming more comfortable on hotter days when it feels like the sun is boiling the pool water.

 Like heat pumps, electric pool heaters usually cost more than natural gas pool heaters.
 But they’re also well worth it for similar reasons — they’re more efficient and last longer than gas heaters.
 Heat pumps are generally cheaper to run over the course of a year since they use the air to work.